Total pageviews

 *Source: The Seven Sacred Teachings

-Image wedding rings by ZhaawanArt.
-"MINO BIMAADIZIWIN": overlay wedding rings, 14K white gold, red gold, yellow gold by ZhaawanArt.
+Image storytelling rings by ZhaawanArt.
+"MINO BIMAADIZIWIN": overlay rings, 14K white gold, red gold, yellow gold by ZhaawanArt.
+The rings serve as teaching tools and are not for sale.

 ________________________________________________________________

-About me and my sources of inspiration:
+About the artist and his sources of inspiration:

 No comments: